wilsonliaows/docs/connectors/on-prem-files/move-file-action.md

     <tr>
       <td>File</td>
       <td>
         Select the file to move.
-This can be done either by selecting a file from the pick list, or toggling the input field to text mode and providing the folder path.
+This can be done either by selecting a file from the pick list, or toggling the input field to text mode and providing the file path.
 Only files can be moved.
       </td>
     </tr>
     <tr>
       <td>Destination folder</td>
       <td>
-        Select the destination folder to move the selected file to.
-This can be done either by selecting a folder from the pick list, or toggling the input field to text mode and providing the folder path.
+        Select the destination folder to move the selected file.
+This can be done either by selecting a folder from the pick list, or toggling the input field to text mode and providing the destination folder path.
       </td>
     </tr>
   </tbody>